crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 | ---- | -------------------------------------- | ------------ |
 | Int  | `12500000` (current max gas per block) | \*           |

 Maximum amount of gas to consume when running random transactions.
+A non-property transaction that runs out of gas (e.g. a transaction in assertion mode) will not be considered a failure.

 ## `maxGasprice`